Google Page Ranking

 Search engine optimization involves a lot of different factors, but one way a website could be poorly optimized for search is by loading very slowly.

 An optimized website shouldn’t take more than 2 seconds to load.
+If you are still have questions read our Reduce Page Size and Increase load Speed article.

 This ensures searchers don’t hop back to the search engine results page (SERP) for an easier answer.
 This is where the term “bounce rate” comes into play, when searchers hit the back button because their answer takes too long to find (or you’re just not serving helpful information).